 - Ginger ale, to top

 - Garnish: strawberry

-Add all ingredients into a highball glass over ice and stir to combine.
+Add Pimm’s No. 1 and lemon juice into a highball glass over ice, then top with ginger ale and stir briefly to combine.

-Garnish with a mint sprig, skewered strawberry and optional lemon and orange wheels.
+Garnish with a cucumber slice, mint sprig, skewered strawberry and optional lemon and orange wheels.